Allegories and Wonders in the Eastern Gardens by Paola Maresca

 One feels the urge to study automata, reproduce them and, if possible, visit the survivors inserted in gardens all over Europe from books lost over time, perhaps looking for their projects.

-In this regard, I leave the discussion of the book to recommend a visit to the Villa Borromeo Visconti Litta in Lainate (MI) where all the original water games and tricks have been put back into operation – with modern methods – but being able to trace the drawings of the self-propelled vehicles designed at the time.
+A visit not to be missed: In this regard, I leave the discussion of the book to recommend a visit to the Villa Borromeo Visconti Litta in Lainate (MI) where all the original water games and tricks have been put back into operation – with modern methods – but being able to trace the drawings of the self-propelled vehicles designed at the time.

 Reading this book is also difficult because you constantly run into topics you want to know more about